daviemakz/risen-js/README.md

 1. Add pre-made example and add this into the `README.md`.
 2. Update `README.md` with a more slimmed down version.
 3. Add 'development section' to `README.md`.
+4. Proof-read documentation & website once more
+5. Add a more detailed client description
+6. Update demo with the latest code and `README.md`
-4. Add a logo to the project.
+7. Add a logo to the project.

 - Bump version...icing!

 ## Version 2.1

-- Make final package changes:
 - Refactor net functions []
 - Implement CLI version of launching script with `--init` & `--config` functionality.